Post Stroke Rehabilitation Exercises for Improved Patient Recovery

-Stroke survivors will need to adapt, learn to cope and go through rehabilitation.
-Roughly 14% of stroke survivors achieve a full recovery in physical function, between 25%-50% require some daily-living assistance and half experience severe long-term effects, such as partial paralysis.
+CVA survivors will need to adapt, learn to cope and go through rehabilitation.
+Roughly 14% of CVA survivors achieve a full recovery in physical function, between 25%-50% require some daily-living assistance and half experience severe long-term effects, such as partial paralysis.

 The oxygen cost of walking or exercising in hemiplegics compared with able-bodied persons of similar weight.
 In some cases, the reduced mechanical efficiency and concomitant increased energy cost of walking can be up to double that of able-bodied persons.